Being Hired - How To Win at Interviews

 - Prepare your job interview resources before the day.
 You will need to take a couple of copies of your resume or CV, a references list and if possible some examples of work you have done in the past.

 - Find out information about the company you want to work for.
-Carry out research into the company, know what it's products are, its size, income, reputation, image, goals, problems.
+Carry out research into the company, know what their products are, their size, income, reputation, image, goals, problems.
 How many people do they employ and what is the company philosophy?
 Know the companies origins, is it a family company, where and when was it established?

 - Study any recent press cuttings about the company and try to slip your up to date knowledge into conversation.